ElektraInitiative/libelektra/doc/COMPILE.md

 cmake -DPLUGINS="dump;resolver;yajl;list;spec" ..
 ```

-Some scripts in the folder of the same name may help you running cmake.
+Some scripts in the folder of the same name may help you running CMake.

 ### Compilers